Respectability politics: Black respectability politics

-The term "politics of respectability" was first used in the context of black women and their efforts to distance themselves from the stereotypical and disrespected aspects of their communities.
-Respectability politics continues to influence the behaviour of racially marginalized black individuals today who gain status and rights by "adhering to hegemonic standards of what it means to be respectable".
+The term "politics of respectability" was first used in the context of Black women and their efforts to distance themselves from the stereotypical and frowned-upon aspects of their communities.
+Respectability politics continues to influence the behaviour of racially marginalized Black individuals in the 21st century who gain status and rights by "adhering to hegemonic standards of what it means to be respectable".
 Black individuals practicing respectability politics are stereotyped as being most concerned with laziness, intellectual inferiority, violence, and immorality.

-While respectability politics has been an important way for black citizens of the United States to integrate into their free lives post-emancipation, today there are many examples of black individuals arguing that "a deliberate concession to mainstream societal values" does not promote respect, but is instead a defence mechanism of minority communities.
-Also, some research studies associate part of the high burden of mental health problems with black Americans on assimilationist behaviours.
-Researchers, Hedwig Lee and Margaret Takako Hicken argue that further conversations about respectability politics should always consider the challenges black Americans negotiate in everyday social spaces and establish how they impact black American mental health.
+While respectability politics has been an important way for Black citizens of the United States to integrate into their free lives post-emancipation, there is also a notion that "a deliberate concession to mainstream societal values" does not promote respect.
+Instead it is seen as a defense mechanism of minority communities.
+Some research studies associate part of the high burden of mental health problems with Black Americans on assimilationist behaviors.
+Researchers Hedwig Lee and Margaret Takako Hicken argue that further conversations about respectability politics should always consider the challenges Black Americans negotiate in everyday social spaces, and establish how they impact Black American mental health.

-The development of African-American politics of respectability has been traced to writers and activists including W. E. B. Du Bois and Booker T. Washington, and has been used as a way of understanding the election and political trajectory of Barack Obama.
-The former president has also been criticized for his use of respectability politics during his presidency.
-For example, he brought up issues of black criminality during his speech following the November 24th grand jury decision regarding the shooting of Michael Brown in Ferguson, Missouri.
+The development of African-American politics of respectability has been traced to writers and activists, such as W. E. B. Du Bois and Booker T. Washington, and has been used as a way of understanding the election and political trajectory of Barack Obama.
+Obama has been criticized for his use of respectability politics during his presidency, such as the time he brought up issues of Black criminality during his speech following the November 24th grand jury decision regarding the shooting of Michael Brown in Ferguson, Missouri.
 One of the most open proponents of respectability politics is former basketball player Charles Barkley.
-Scholars have linked the television series Black-ish to a variety of intersections and fiscal perspectives springing from black respectability politics.
+Scholars have linked the television series Black-ish to a variety of intersections and fiscal perspectives springing from Black respectability politics.